Imports attribute rules from a comma-separated values (.csv) file into a dataset.

 The table or feature class that will have the attribute rules applied.
 The dataset must have all features specified in the rule definition.

-The .csv containing the rules to import.
+The .csv file containing the rules to import.

 Import attribute rules from a .csv file to a feature class named Building.

 import arcpy arcpy.ImportAttributeRules_management("C:\\MyProject\\expAttrRules.csv", "C:\\MyProject\\MyDatabase.sde\\pro.USER1.Building")